 Which is better - the hard or soft loft?
 That really depends on what you like and what you value the most when seeking your dream home.
 They are two similar, but different, residence styles that ultimately offer homeowners the opportunity to live in sleek, urban style.

-If you're looking for a unique and stunning loft, here's some great listings for your consideration:
+If you're looking for a unique and stunning loft, here's 2 great listings for your consideration:

 Are you evaluating your options in your house hunt, and could use some guidance in matching property type to your needs?
 As a pioneer in the hard loft movement in Toronto, I can offer unparalleled advice in this particular search.
 My team and I are here to help!

 ~ Steven and the Urbaneer Team

 - we're here to earn your trust, then your business -

 Bosley Real Estate Ltd., Brokerage - (416) 322-8000